Bessborough Armoury

-Bessborough Armoury is a Canadian Forces armoury located at 2025 West 11th Avenue in Vancouver, British Columbia.
+Bessborough Armoury is a Canadian Armed Forces armoury located at 2025 West 11th Avenue in Vancouver, British Columbia.

 History

 Construction of the armoury began in September 1932 and was completed in the following spring.

 Architecture

 The architect was Richard T. Perry, who was also the Commanding Officer of the 15th Brigade.
 The outside of the building was done in an Art Deco style.
 Once the building was completed it initially provided accommodations for 15th Brigade and the British Columbia Hussars.
-The building was officially opened on 27 March 1934 by the Earl of Bessborough, the Governor-General of Canada.
+The building was officially opened on 27 March 1934 by the Earl of Bessborough, the Governor General of Canada.

-The building is listed on the Vancouver Inventory of heritage buildings as a "B" Category and is classed as a "Registered" building by the Federal Heritage Buildings Review Office.
+The building is listed on the Vancouver inventory of heritage buildings as a "B" Category and is classed as a "Registered" building by the Federal Heritage Buildings Review Office.

 Houses

 In the Canadian Forces, an armoury is a place where a reserve unit trains, meets, and parades.